javeria2108/Database_Management_System_MakeupShop/README.md

 ## Database Setup
 1. Ensure you have SQL Server installed.
 2. Create a new database (e.g., "CosmeticsDatabaseProject").
-3. Execute the SQL scripts in the `database-scripts` directory to create the necessary tables.
+3. Execute the SQL scripts in the `SQLQueries` directory to create the necessary tables.

 ## Connection String Update
 - Open the project's code and locate the connection string in the form files (e.g., `CustomersForm.cs`, `OrdersForm.cs`, etc.).